-Improve mathematical knowledge and skills in preparation for the math section of High School Equivalency (HSE) exams (GED, HiSET, TASC).
+Improve mathematical knowledge and skills in preparation for the math section of High School Equivalency (HSE) exams (GED and HiSET).
 Test areas include number operations, algebra, statistics, and geometry.

 BS HSERL HSE Preparation: Reasoning through Language Arts

-Reading comprehension and writing skills in preparation for the Language Arts section of High School Equivalency (HSE) exams (GED HiSET, TASC).
+Reading comprehension and writing skills in preparation for the Language Arts section of High School Equivalency (HSE) exams (GED and HiSET).
 Test areas include reading comprehension, argument analysis and text comparison, grammar mechanics, and extended response development.

 BS HSESC HSE Preparation: Science

-Improve scientific knowledge in preparation for the science section of High School Equivalency (HSE) exams (GED, HiSET, TASC).
-Test areas include life science, physical science, earth and space science.
+Improve scientific knowledge in preparation for the science section of High School Equivalency (HSE) exams (GED, and HiSET).
+Test areas include life science, physical science, and earth and space science.

 BS HSESS HSE Preparation: Social Studies

-Social studies knowledge in preparation for sections of the High School Equivalency (HSE) exams (GED, HiSET, TASC).
+Social studies knowledge in preparation for sections of the High School Equivalency (HSE) exams (GED and HiSET).
 Exam areas include United States (U.S.) history, world history, geography, government, and economics.